charrell831/Camryn-Harrell-Projects/README.md

 AirbnbUser Match--> this code takes in a group of Airbnb hosts.
 It has two classes: Airbnb (which takes on the user) and Accounts (which takes on the hosts).
 The Airbnb and Account objects have the following attributes: name, area and budget.
 The methods in Accounts use those attributes to return the appropriate matches based on either area, budget or both.

 Movie-App --> an app that allows the user to choose from a variety of movies and add certain films that they like in particular to a "favorites" category.
-(From a tutorial)
+(From a tutorial: https://www.youtube.com/watch?v=jc9_Bqzy2YQ&t=2020s)

+2048 --> mock of the 2048 app, also from a tutorial (https://www.youtube.com/watch?v=aDn2g8XfSMc)